Combinatory logic: Reverse conversion

 transformation of any of the versions of T[ ] that we have seen.

 Undecidability of combinatorial calculus

 A normal form is any combinatory term in which the primitive combinators that occur, if any, are not applied to enough arguments to be simplified.
-It is undecidable whether a general combinatory term has a normal form; whether two combinatory terms are equivalent, etc. This is equivalent to the undecidability of the corresponding problems for lambda terms.
-However, a direct proof is as follows:
+It is undecidable whether a general combinatory term has a normal form; whether two combinatory terms are equivalent, etc. This can be shown in a similar way as for the corresponding problems for lambda terms.